euphorie/osha.oiradoc/docs/manuals/editor2.rst

       *Example of a rich text field with the formatting bar above it*

 It is important that you only copy a not formatted text into the field.
-Pasting formatted text from another program, e.g. Word, Excel, etc. may later cause displaying problems in the OiRA website for end-users (client).
+**Pasting formatted text from another program, e.g. Word, Excel, etc. may later cause displaying problems in the OiRA website for end-users (client)**, since it already contains markup code that can disrupt the correct display.

-You will not see this code when you paste the text onto the OiRA tools generator, but it does exist 'underneath' the text.
-Hyperlinks also have a fixed format in Word (colour and underlining), which is unchangeable after pasting onto the OiRA tools generator.
-It's best to implement hyperlinks **after** the text has been entered correctly into the OiRA tools generator (see the explanation further below for creating links).
+You will not see this code when you paste the text onto the OiRA tools generator, but it does exist “underneath” the text.
+Hyperlinks also have a fixed format in Word (colour and underlining), which is difficult to change after pasting onto the OiRA tools generator.
+It is best to insert hyperlinks **after** the text has been entered correctly into the OiRA tools generator (see the explanation further below on how to create links).

 Therefore, please **keep in mind that pasting text from another program can cause unexpected effects**.
 This applies to all fields in the OiRA tools generator where formatting is possible.
 This is why we advise you to type the text into the field without formatting, instead of pasting from a program.
 If you decide to paste text from a program, make sure that the text is not formatted.
-For instance, you can copy text from a word document to a Notepad document (Notepad is a standard program available in almost all computers); Notepad does not support formatting the formatting will be deleted, and you can copy again from Notepad to OiRA.
+For instance, you can copy text from a Word document to a Notepad document (Notepad is a standard program available in almost all computers); Notepad does not support formatting the formatting will be deleted, and you can copy again from Notepad to OiRA.